Divine Inspiration (RuPaul's Drag Race): Production

+Fashion

+Kenny Davenport presents a "church-lady" look.
+She has a pearl necklace and a white purse.
+Katya wears a mostly yellow knitted outfit.
+Ginger Minj's green dress has polka dots.
+Trixie Mattel has a 1980s-inspired prom dress.
+Violet Chachki wears a rainbow-colored clown-inspired outfit.
+Miss Fame's dress is puffy.
+According to Out, Pearl wears a Wednesday Addams- and "Japanese schoolgirl"-inspired outfit, and Violet Chachki's outfit "[serves] Phyllis Diller starring as Carol Channing in a late-70s South Beach revival of Hello, Dolly!"

 Reception

+Ginger Minj (pictured at RuPaul's DragCon LA in 2018) wins the episode's main challenge.

 Oliver Sava of The A.V.
 Club gave the episode a rating of 'B+'.

+Main challenge

 Stephen Daw ranked Ginger Minj's performance in the "eggs" song fourteenth in Billboards 2018 overview of the show's fifty best "musical moments".
 He wrote, "It took the show seven seasons to finally deliver a John Waters-inspired challenge, but when it did, the queens made sure they did it right...
 Ginger Minj stole the show as a nearly-insane singing adult baby with an insatiable craving for…well, eggs!"
 In 2019, Sam Damshenas of Gay Times said Ginger Minj's performance demonstrated how she "embodies both camp and comedy."
 Writing for Screen Rant in 2020, Bernardo Sim pointed to the "eggs" number as evidence of Ginger Minj being among the show's best singers.
 Sim also included the sketch in Out magazine's 2023 list of fifteen "moments that prove ... season 7 was actually iconic".
 In 2022, British drag queen The Vivienne, who won the first series of RuPaul's Drag Race UK and competed in the seventh season of RuPaul's Drag Race All Stars, said the "eggs" sketch was among her favorite Drag Race moments.